Depositing a Check at an ATM: How and Where To Do It

 Updated

-If someone writes you a check, or you wish to pay in your wages, you may be wondering how to deposit a check.
+If someone writes you a check, or you wish to pay in your wages, you may be wondering how to deposit it.
 It’s possible to cash checks, of course, but many people prefer to make a deposit and pay them into a bank account.

 How To Deposit a Check at an ATM